-Table A14: Manual Redispatch, Caps, and TCDC Actions
+Figure A91: Manual Redispatch, Caps, and TCDC Actions

-Although MRDs or caps will produce a predictable effect, increasing the TCDCs on an unmanageable constraint tends to be the preferred action because it allows the dispatch model to acquire the lowest-cost relief on the constraint and to price the cost of this relief in the real-time market.
-In contrast, MRDs and caps do not allow the real-time market prices to reflect the costs of the relief provided by these manual actions.
-In addition, MRDs and caps expose MISO to make-whole payments (usually DAMAP) since the dispatch level will not be consistent with the real-time prices.
-Those causing the congestion will not be directly allocated the DAMAP.
+Although MRDs or caps will produce a predictable effect, increasing the TCDCs on an unmanageable constraint will allow the dispatch model to acquire the lowest-cost relief on the constraint and the real-time will reflect the cost of this relief.
+In contrast, MRDs and caps do not allow the real-time market prices to reflect the costs of the relief.
+In addition, MRDs and caps expose MISO to make-whole payments (usually DAMAP) because the dispatch level will not be consistent with the real-time prices and those causing the congestion will not be directly allocated the DAMAP.